Ai-jen Poo

 Ai-jen Poo (/ˌaɪ dʒɛn ˈpuː/, 蒲艾真 (Pú Àizhēn); born 1974) is an American labor activist.
 She is the president of the National Domestic Workers Alliance.
 She is also the director of Caring Across Generations, a national coalition of 200 advocacy organizations working to transform the long-term care system in the US, with a focus on the needs of aging Americans, people with disabilities, and their caregivers.

 She is a 2014 recipient of the MacArthur "Genius" Award.
 In February 2015, the New Press released her book, The Age of Dignity: Preparing for the Elder Boom in a Changing America.
 She has been mentioned as a potential future Secretary of Labor under a Democratic administration.

 Biography

 Ai-jen Poo was born to Taiwanese American parents.
 Her father, Mu-ming Poo, is a neuroscientist and one-time political activist who emigrated from Taiwan in the 1970s.
-Her mother Wen-jen Hwu has a PhD in chemistry as well as an MD, and was an oncologist at two of the top cancer centers in Taiwan.
+Her mother Wen-jen Hwu has a Ph.D. in chemistry as well as an M.D., and was an oncologist at two of the top cancer centers in Taiwan.

 Poo was born in Pittsburgh, and graduated from Phillips Academy in 1992 and Columbia University, where she was one of more than 100 students who occupied the rotunda in Low Library; this occupation led to the creation of Columbia's Center for the Study of Ethnicity and Race.

+Post graduation, she worked for an Asian community organization in New York leading her to interview women who included housekeepers from Hong Kong, which expanded to hearing stories from African, Latin American, and Caribbean domestic workers.
+Her findings included domestic workers that had experienced labor rights violations, racism, and violence, but also "in the face of all kinds of indignities, domestic workers take so much pride in their work and love the children they care for".
+Through her interviews, she began to see the vast income inequality present between domestic workers and their employers who frequently make 6 figure incomes.

+Later into her career, she was named named one of Time 100's list of influential people in Time magazine in 2012.
 She attended the 75th Golden Globe Awards in 2018 as a guest of Meryl Streep.